Muggy Weld customer Mark sent us this testimonial featuring his weld of a boat exhaust manifold.

-“I hope you don’t mind, Mark (I guess I am giving away your secrets!), but I thought it might be helpful to Mike to outline the procedure used to fix the manifolds.
+“I hope you don’t mind, Mark (I guess I am giving away your secrets!), but I thought it might be helpful to outline the procedure used to fix the manifolds.

 We opened the crack from end to end with a grinder, flap wheel, Dremel… Stop drilled end of each crack “leg” with .1875 bit.
 As the cracks were in the water jacket only, we decided to use 77 rod for machinability.